mattppal/blog/src/content/blog/conference-preview-scale-by-the-bay-23.md

 ## Overview

-I'm _super_ stoked to share a unique, independent conference with you all AND the opportunity to attend at a heavy discount.
+I'm _super_ stoked to share a unique, independent conference with you all AND the opportunity to attend at a heavy discount (or for free!).

 This is a _sponsored_ post, but I promise all the content within will be my honest and authentic take...
 Plus, who doesn't like **free** stuff?!
 Read on to learn more about the conference: its history, talks I'm excited about, and how you can _attend for free_.